vanderheim-village/vanderwood-twitch-bot/docs/index.md

 ### Streamer Commands

-* **!createclan** - Creates a clan which streamers can join in the Battle of Midgard game.
+* **!createclan** - Creates a clan which viewers can join in the Battle of Midgard game.
 * **!add** - Adds a viewer to a clan in the Battle of Midgard game.
 * **!remove** - Removes a viewer from a clan in the Battle of Midgard game.
 * **!startseason** - Starts a new season of the Battle of Midgard game.